 Gold Silver Green Amber Red 1 Red 2

 Rewards Sanctions

 Teacher to share in good work review.
 Stickers and rewards.
-Pupils are recognised for being placed on gold with a certificate that is sent home to parents.
-Praise is given and housepoints awarded.
-Stickers and rewards are given by the class teacher Pupils start on green each new day.
-Pupils remaining on green for day/week will receive housepoints Those who have been on green for a week will be eligible for class prize draw.
+Pupils are recognised for being placed on gold with a sticker.
+For exceptional work or behaviour pupils may receive a certificate that is sent home to parents.
+Praise is given and house points awarded.
+Stickers and rewards are given by the class teacher.
+Teachers may comment to parents or other members of staff that the pupil has been on silver.
+Pupils start on green or above each new day.
+Pupils remaining on green without any moves to orange or red will receive house points Those who have been on green for above may receive a class reward.
 Verbal reminder given.
 Pupil will be asked to work alone either on another table, or in another class/ supervised area.
 Pupil is advised of behaviours that could turn the situation around.
 Parents might be informed informally Pupil will be referred to a Senior Leader / 5 mins lost from play / lunch time Class teacher to discuss unacceptable behaviours.
-Parents informed of poor behaviour Pupil will be sent to Headteacher.
+Parents informed of poor behaviour Red 1 is implemented for 1 off situations and behaviours that are out of character for a child.
+Pupil will be sent to Headteacher.
 Break time / lunchtime will be lost.
 Parents will be informed of poor behaviour.
 15 mins break/lunch lost.
-If this is a repeated offence then parents will be asked to meet with classteacher and Headteacher.
+If this is a repeated offence then parents will be asked to meet with class teacher and Headteacher.

 Behaviours Behaviours

 Pupil is exceptionally well-behaved, polite and has excellent manners.
+A pupil demonstrates the school's vision and values.
 Pupils in all year groups see this pupil as someone who embodies the school's vision and values.
 Learning behaviour is outstanding.
-Pupil shows good manners.
-Pupils in older year groups can clearly see that this child is behaving well.
-Pupil completes work in a focused way and the work is of very good standard.
-Models excellent learning behaviours Pupil is focused and polite.
+Pupil is well behaved, has good manners and is kind.
+Pupils in and around school in other groups recognise that this child is behaving well.
+Pupil completes work in a focused way and the work is their best work.
+The pupil models excellent learning behaviours Pupil is focused and polite.
 Pupil is a role model Pupil completes work to a good standard.
 Pupil has a positive attitude to school work and school life.
 Pupil shows lack of focus and disturbs the learning of those close by.
-Eg calling out, making unnecessary comments, rude to others.
-Pupil walks around the classroom and distracts others.
+E.g. calling out, making unnecessary comments, makes poor behaviour choices.
+Pupil does not listen to instructions or requests from staff.
 Warning given before moving to next step.
+Pupil returns to green within the same day or the next day.
 Pupil is off task and distracts others.
 Pupil is out of seat and not focused.
 Behaviour is impacting on other learners.
-Persistent back-chat to adults Damages school property Another warning has been given Pupil is distracting others and not allowing learning to take place.
-Pupil is answering adults back and showing lack of respect.
-Property has been damaged.
-Bad language used.
+Persistent back-chat or calling out to adults Pupil demonstrates out of character behaviours.
+Pupil is distracting others (pupils, teachers other adults) and not allowing learning to take place.
+Pupil is answering adults back and is disrespectful.
+Property has been damaged (this could be the school building, another child's personal property or the outdoor environment) Bad language used.
+Pupil makes comments that are unacceptable.
+Pupil behaves in a way that is violent or poses a danger to others.
 Clearly not following golden rule 'treat others as we wish to be treated'